jblaney1/An-Evaluation-of-Deep-Learning-Models-for-Classifying-Individual-Data-Instances-in-Time-Series/README.md

 ## ann.py
 Implements the pytorch model construction functions for both the deep neural networks and the generative adverserial networks.
-This comments was intentionally kept short because the comments in the file are extensive and provide a detailed account what each function does and how they work.
+This comment was intentionally kept short because the comments in the file are extensive and provide a detailed account of each function and how they work.
 For examples of how to interface with these functions, see <ann_tester.py> or <gan_tester.py>.

-## ann_test.py
+## ann_tester.py
 Constructs saved models using the <ann.py> functionality, trains them using the <trainer.py> functionality, and tests them using the
 <trainer.py> functionality.
 This file provides both a mask of other